gvellut/ghuzzle/README.md

 ### Using a Github App

 GitHub Apps provide a more secure and scalable way to authenticate, especially for organizations.

+The App ID and private key must be added to the secrets to every repo needing access to the private repositories where releases are stored.

 1.  **Navigate to Developer Settings:**
     *   Click your profile photo in the top-right corner -> **Settings**.